SagewLivingstone/graphs_in_space/README.md

 for the linker.
 Also, ensure that sfml-graphics.lib, sfml-window.lib, and sfml-system.lib are included in the project.
 Then build main.cpp and run.

 A precompiled windows binary is provided under /VectorSpace/x64/VectorSpace in case compiling does not work.
+Unfortunately, although SFML is cross-platform, it does not make project setup and compiling easy.
+(It is meant to always distribute final versions as binaries)

 **Running**